rajshw-shaw/training/beta-4-setup.md

     https://github.com/openshift/origin/issues/2981

-If you look at the `frontend-config.json` file that you created earlier, you'll notice the same "secret101" entries in triggers.
-These are basically passwords so that just anyone on the web can't trigger the build with knowledge of the name only.
-You could of course have adjusted the passwords or had the template generate randomized ones.
+These secrets are basically passwords so that just anyone on the web can't trigger the build with knowledge of the name only.
+You could of course have adjusted the passwords.

 This time, in order to run a build for the frontend, we'll use `curl` to hit our webhook URL.